-Vice-Chair, Investment Committee

-Retired, City Council member for the City of Baltimore.
+Vice-Chair, Investment Committee Term expires December 31, 2020 Retired, City Council member for the City of Baltimore.
 She is also a former financial advisor and has more than 30 years financial experience.
 Appointed by Mayor, subject to City Council confirmation.

-Deborah F. Moore-Carter Chair, Personnel Committee Term expires December 31, 2019
+Deborah F. Moore-Carter

-Labor Commissioner, City of Baltimore

-She was elected by the active membership to serve a four-year term.
+Chair, Personnel Committee Term expires December 31, 2023 Labor Commissioner, City of Baltimore She was elected by the active membership to serve a four-year term.